malo3624/PE14/README.md

 # Settlersof_
-a game based off of settlers of cation
+A game based off of settlers of Catan